Posted August 20, 2015

 Step 1: Envision the End State

-Picture the finished product of your Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... plan – the security operations center, the analysts, the tools, and the activities that will be required.
+Picture the finished product of your Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. plan – the security operations center, the analysts, the tools, and the activities that will be required.
 Then work backwards and list out the actual needs to fulfill that vision.

 Step 2: T.E.S.T. for Readiness – Gap analysis